 Budget considerations

 And of course budget has to come in too!
 Are you going to be paying for this out of your pocket?
-Do you need to go with less expensive resources
+Do you need to go with free curriculum options?

 So just take some time to think through kind of what your needs and the needs of your students in your household are going to be.